Information about ozone used for koi ponds

 The average ozone installation on a pond will do little against algae, the reaction time is simply too short.
 A minimum reaction time of 4~5 minutes is required to kill algae.
-A C/T value of 1.5 is required to properly oxidize algae, with a contact time of 5 minutes this means that there must be 0.3mg/l ozone in the water.
-Something that will not work with an average installation on a pond.
+A C/T value of 1.5 is required to properly oxidize algae, with a contact time of 5 minutes this means that there must be 0.3mg/l ozone in the water, which will not work with an average installation on a pond.

 I can place a UVC lamp behind my ozone installation to break down residual ozone.

 Both residual ozone and dissolved ozone can be broken down with UVC.
-However, we strongly advise installing a UVC lamp infront or in parralel with the ozone reactor.
-Installing a UVC after the ozone reactor can cause the formation hydrogen peroxide and OH radicals.
-If you use a good ozone reactor, it is not necessary at all to use a UVC lamp to break down dissolved ozone or residual ozone.
+However, we strongly advise installing a UVC lamp infront of or parralel to the ozone reactor.
+Installing a UVC behind the ozone reactor can cause the formation of hydrogen peroxide and OH radicals.
+If you use a good ozone reactor, it is not necessary to use a UVC lamp to break down dissolved ozone or residual ozone.

 1 gram of ozone per 20 m³ of water is required.